anand-devx/posture-guard/README.md

 ## 📞 Support

-For support, email support@postureguard.ai or join our Discord community.
+For support, email anandyadav11206@gmail.com or join our Discord community.

 ---

-**Made with ❤️ by the PostureGuard AI Team**
+**Made with ❤️ by the Posture Guard Team**